lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-02-27-ajbard-electrochemistry-chapter-1.md

 In such perspective, it is called **Ideally Polarizable Electrode** or **IPE** if an electrode is unlimitedly easy to be polarized.
 It means that IPE shows large overpotential even with infinitesimally small amount of reactions proceeding.
 On $i$-$E$ plot, graph for IPE has $y = constant$ form.

 On the other hand, **Ideally Nonpolarizable Electrode** or **INE** is an electrode which is infinitely difficult to deviate from themodynamically expected reaction potential.
 Potential of such electrode cannot off from its thermodynamic equilibrium value unless sufficiently huge mass of reactants participate in reaction at once.
 This makes $i$-$E$ curve of INE have $x = constant$ form.

+### Electrical Double Layer

+Often in an electrode process, the closest vicinity of electrode surface is packed with solvent molecules.
+These solvent molecules prohibits reacting species or ions from approaching.
+If we handle solvent molecules as hard sphere with diameter $d$, it seems like there an ion-inhibiting layer with thickness $d$ and this layer is termed **Internal Helmholtz Plane (IHP)**.

+Furthermore, as in solution charged ions are not moving freely as themselves but coupled with solvent molecules also, the limit proximity of reacting ions to electrode surface is farther than $d$ but $d$' $>d$.
+This defines an extra layer located farther than IHP which we call **Outer Helmholtz Plane (OHP)**.

+The force exerted on solvated ions is electrostatic dragging from the electrode surface, which diminishes along the distance from the electrode surface.
+In addition, Brownian thermal motion of molecules attempts to negate electrostatic attraction.
+Therefore, interplay between those two source defines the thickness of **diffuse layer**.

+## Practical Tips

+Study for printine (blank) electrolyte is as important as that for reaction species but frequently overlooked.
+First of all, background anodic and cathodic current should be first measured to fix the voltage window where our analysis can be meaningful for our target reaction species.
+Furthermore, one can also find minor traces of impurities unwantedly contributing to background current by preliminary study for blank solution.

+- **Deaeration**: Bubbling nitrogen for a couple of minutes does.
+- **Counter electrode**: Substantially larger one than working electrode is desired.